paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ### Semantic Search

 Internet search engines aren't constrained to the *exact* words in your query.
-If a page refers to the same thing as your query, but with a slightly different wording, it's still likely to show up in the search results.
+If a page refers to the same thing as your query, but with a slightly different wording, then the page is still likely to show up in the search results.

 ### Question Answering